atbcb/usab-uswds/_research/human-measures-mobility-aids/anthropometry.md

 ---
-Title: Anthropometry for Persons with Disabilities Needs for the 21st Century
+title: Anthropometry for Persons with Disabilities Needs for the 21st Century
 Order-Number: 0
-Research-Title: Anthropometry for Persons with Disabilities Needs for the 21st Century
+Research-title: Anthropometry for Persons with Disabilities Needs for the 21st Century
 Status: Completed
 Year-Completed: 1997
 Topic: Anthropometry for Persons with Disabilities Needs for the 21st Century